semiologic/sem-opt-in-front/readme.txt

 1. At your option, click the link in the plugin's description to add the Blog category to every existing post.

-== Frequently Asked Questions ==
+== Change Log ==

-= Help Me! =
+= 3.2 =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.
+- Use the taxonomy API to fetch the main category

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).
+- Code enhancements and optimizations